Programs and Services

 For nearly thirty years the Algona Police Department has maintained two canines.
 This program was originally funded by Snap On Tools as a result of a series of bomb threats.
 Officer Ben Gatton and his partner Puma work as a full service canine.
 They are also trained and certified in narcotics detection.
 Officer Grant Smith and his partner Jet work exclusively in explosives detection.
 In addition to their street duties, both canines and their handlers are available to speak to groups and civic organizations.
 These requests need to be directed to the police department.

 Drug Abuse Resistance Education is a long standing program in Kossuth County.
-Officer Barnette Curry teaches all fifth grade students throughout the schools in the county.
-It is a ten week program where Curry visits each class once per week.
+Officer Doug Rahe teaches all fifth grade students throughout the schools in the county.
+It is a ten week program where Rahe visits each class once per week.
 Some of the many topics the classes talk about include alcohol, drugs, bullying, good and bad choices, communication, and peer pressure.
 This program is an outstanding way for the department and the students to interact.

 D. HOME SECURITY CHECKS.